Did American Tank Design Stand Up? It Did Just Fine. Updated 7/8/18

-At this point the PIV became a threat to the Sherman, the main tank threat for the whole war, but the Sherman still held all the cards with better overall armor, mobility, reliability, spotting, gun handling(getting that first shot off) and crew comfort.
-The Sherman also had room to grow and would take a whole new turret and a whole slew of larger guns.
+At this point, the PIV became a serious threat to the Sherman, the main Nazi tank threat for the whole war.
+The Sherman still held all the cards with better overall armor, mobility, reliability, spotting, gun handling(getting that first shot off) and crew comfort.
+The Sherman design had room to grow and would take a whole new turret and a whole slew of larger guns.
 The PIV was at the limits of what the hull could handle, and its turret ring was too small to accept more powerful guns, though the gun it received in the improved models was a good gun.
 The final version of this tank, the J was a simplified version that lacked a power turret drive or skirts, it was not to improve the combat ability, and it was done to speed up production because the Germans were desperate for more armor.
 Nazi Germany produced 8569 of these tanks, from 1937 to 1945.

 At any rate, they didn’t produce the right tank; they produced a pair of heavy tanks, and a medium as heavy as a heavy that wasted far more resources than ever could be justified by these tanks propaganda inflated war records.
 They probably best served in a propaganda role since they had truly fearsome reputations, but once they were met in combat a few times that wore off and the American and British tankers found ways to beat them, like just making them drive around a bit until they broke down or ran out of fuel.